-We are consistently ranked in the top tiers for Insurance Litigation in New Jersey by Chambers USA: America's Leading Business Lawyers Client's Guide, which notes our "excellent reputation," "efficient staffing of cases," and describes our group as "responsive, efficient and large enough to handle research-intensive cases, as well as offer a carefully tailored approach."
-The Insurance Litigation group is said to “attract praise for its extensive insurance and reinsurance capabilities which include acting for insurers on coverage disputes and defending companies against product liability and construction defect claims," and is called "an excellent insurer-side firm, whose lawyers have such good experience in some of the highest-profile, most complex coverage cases."
-Our Insurance Law Group was recognized nationally among all U.S. firms in the 2010 inaugural edition of the U.S. News & World Report–Best Lawyers rankings of “Best Law Firms,” and has continued to be ranked in Tier 1 for New Jersey firms each year since 2011.
+We have been consistently ranked in the top tiers for Insurance Litigation in New Jersey by Chambers USA: America's Leading Business Lawyers Client's Guide since 2007.
+Our Insurance Law Group was recognized nationally among all U.S. firms in the 2010 inaugural edition of the U.S. News & World Report–Best Lawyers rankings of "Best Law Firms," and has continued to be ranked in Tier 1 for New Jersey firms each year since 2011.
 See Awards and Honors Methodology.

 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.